-This event coincides with the publishing of a new book of Jim Marshall's photographs The Rolling Stones 1972 (Chronicle Books) and the group's 50th anniversary.
-Included are several iconic shots well known to Stones fans, alongside 12 new pieces that have never before been released.
+This event coincided with the publishing of a new book of Jim Marshall's photographs The Rolling Stones 1972 (Chronicle Books) and the group's 50th anniversary.
+Included were several iconic shots well known to Stones fans, alongside 12 new pieces that had never before been released.
 Collectors have the rare opportunity to acquire some of the very last remaining signed pieces, as well as the first print of each of the new editions.

-As a special feature of this exhibit, SFAE has a collection of rare signed pieces of Jim's other iconic subjects from Jazz, Folk, Rock and Country music.
-These are among the last signed pieces available for sale.
+As a special feature of this exhibit, SFAE had a collection of rare signed pieces of Jim's other iconic subjects from Jazz, Folk, Rock and Country music.
+These were among the last signed pieces available for sale.
 Check out SFAE's website for more information.

-"A Hero of the True West, Photographs of Johnny Cash by Jim Marshall" is an exhibition making its first appearance in Scotland, at Summerhall from October 6 through November 24, and includes a selection of never-before-seen images of Johnny Cash from the final book developed with Jim Marshall, Pocket Cash.
+"A Hero of the True West, Photographs of Johnny Cash by Jim Marshall" made its first appearance in Scotland, at Summerhall, from October 6 through November 24, and included a selection of never-before-seen images of Johnny Cash from the final book developed with Jim Marshall, Pocket Cash.